March 17, 2023

 Try a few more ice cream flavors in this Mexican ice cream recipe.
 Our banana ice cream and red velvet ice cream are two great options to complement this Spanish ice cream technique.

-Storing Mexican Ice Cream Desserts
+Mexican Ice Cream Recipe Storage

 IN THE FREEZER: Store any leftovers of these sweet treats in an airtight container in the freezer for up to 2 days.
 Just be aware that the frosted flakes can taste a bit stale the longer the coated ice cream is in the freezer.

 These Mexican ice cream balls make such a fun dessert.
-They are creamy inside, have plenty of cinnamon crunch on the outside, and are perfect served with all of your favorite ice cream toppings.
+They are creamy inside, have plenty of cinnamon crunch on the outside, and are perfectly served with all of your favorite ice cream toppings.

 This Mexican ice cream can be made ahead of time and kept in the freezer for two days.
 Add your toppings right before you are ready to serve.